soumodips/genai-polyinfer-sample-apps/README.md

 - **Vue TypeScript Example** (`vue-ts-example/`): Vue.js application with PolyInfer components.

 Each example includes its own README with setup and usage instructions.

+## Main Package

+For more information about the GenAI PolyInfer library, see the [main package README](https://github.com/soumodips/genai-polyinfer/blob/main/README.md).